 If you use the same password anywhere else, change that, too.

-file your taxes early - before a scammer can.
-Tax Identity Theft - Respond right away to letters from the IRS.
+Taxes.
+File your taxes early before a scammer can.
+Respond right away to letters from the IRS.

-Review the FTC's information on Child Identity Theft
+Learn More.
+Review the FTC's information on Identify Theft and Child Identity Theft.

 What if my information has been compromised by a security breach?